mobilepadawan/Speakit-JS/README.md

 This library enables you to audibly reproduce any text from a web application in various languages.
 It utilizes the `SpeechSynthesis` API along with the `SpeechSynthesisUtterance` API to regulate the audio speed, pitch, and voice selection (male or female) across different languages (*) and accents.

 ```
-🔔 We are exiting of early beta phase and entereing in a Release Candidate version.
-Stay tuned!
+🔔 We have launched the first final version of Speakit-JS.
+Enjoy it!
 ```